 Note.
 Apply your total attention to complete steps one and two above.
 Do not allow yourself to get distracted!
 Most unintentional discharges with the Glock occur at this point when the operator gets distracted.

-Follow the Glock owner’s manual instructions for disassembling your pistol into its four main component parts: slide, barrel, guide rod/recoil spring assembly, and frame/receiver.
+Follow the Glock owner’s manual instructions for disassembling your pistol into its four main component parts: slide, barrel, guide rod/recoil spring assembly and frame/receiver.
 No further disassembly is required for routine maintenance and cleaning of your Glock.
 You are now ready to clean.

 You will need the following materials for properly cleaning your Glock: appropriately sized cleaning patches; Q-tips; a good quality cleaning rod; a screw-on, brass, bore brush of the appropriate caliber for your gun; a screw-on, slotted tip for threading cleaning patches onto your cleaning rod; a two-ended, nylon, gun cleaning toothbrush; a quality gun cleaner/solvent; a quality lubricant/gun oil; and a lint-free cleaning rag.

-Step Four: Clean the firearm barrel.
+Step 4: Clean the Firearm Barrel

-3) If the bore is heavily fouled and you used a dry bore brush, swab the bore again five to six times with another wet patch.
+3) If the bore is heavily fouled and you used a dry bore brush, swab the bore again five to six times with wet patch.

 4) Dampen the large end of your two-ended cleaning toothbrush with some solvent and vigorously scrub carbon deposits off of the barrel hood and feed ramp.

-5) Wipe the exterior of the barrel down with a solvent dampened rag or patch.
+5) Wipe the exterior of the barrel down with a solvent-dampened rag or patch.

-Step Five: Clean the firearm slide.
+Step 5: Clean the Firearm Slide

 2) Swab the slide rail cuts and the inside of the slide with a clean, cotton Q-tip.
 Notice all the dirt that collects on the Q-tip!